 "I started in 2019 as a Credit Analyst," he said.
 "I liked the breadth of deals I was able to work on and learn from.
 No one deal is the same, so no one day is the same.
 Everyone in credit was so welcoming and eager to help as well, so coming from outside of banking, they made the learning curve much more comfortable."

-“My role as a Credit Analyst helped me to prepare the most for my current position," he said.
-"Having a background in all our procedures, familiarity with our portfolio and clients, and experience working with our lenders has all helped in my first few weeks as Portfolio Manager for our Commercial Real Estate team.”
+"My role as a Credit Analyst helped me to prepare the most for my subsequent positions," he said.
+"Having a background in all our procedures, familiarity with our portfolio and clients, and experience working with our lenders has all helped me progress in my career at First Business Bank."

 Mentoring is an important part of the culture at First Business Bank, and Josh's connections helped him feel comfortable at First Business Bank through the PEER program and within his team as a Credit Analyst.